GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 oc import-image getwarped/s2i-tensorflow-notebook --confirm
 ```

-This would result in the creation of three image streams within your project.
+This should result in the creation of three image streams within your project.

 ```
 s2i-minimal-notebook